Thursday 11th October

 Fragile Lives is an incredible and award winning memoir from one of the world’s most eminent heart surgeons.
 In his 35 year career, Professor Stephen Westaby took chances and...

 From Blenheim to Chartwell

+Event cancelled.
 From Blenheim to Chartwell is a biography of Winston Churchill through the houses he lived in and the gardens he made.
-It culminates with the full story of his...
+It culminates with the full story...

 In her Forgotten Women series of books, Zing Tsjeng re-discovers the lost histories of influential women who have surmounted obstacles of life and times to shape the course of...

 EVENT CANCELLED Eleven days after the bloody death of the Queen, Jane Seymour is dressing for her wedding to Henry VIII.
 She knows she must bear a son –...